 The completely revised version of What’s Your Formula? will be out soon, in print and digital versions!
 Principles takes instructions for weight loss and maintenance to a new level, including more real life stories, examples, and shared experience so you can enjoy a more user-friendly, streamlined path toward your goals.

 I begin with an introduction and my story.
 Then, I provide thought-provoking questions for you to write about in your personal journal.
 I also give many exercises to cause a shift in thinking and to break through old patterns of behaving.
 Then you begin the process of developing the personal food plan.
 You’ll receive education on nutrition labels and how to find the information that will help you attain your goals.

 The approach is simple: self-examination with practical application.
 This comprehensive approach encourages you to look at all areas impacting why you do what you do with the food and how to change your lifestyle for permanent weight loss.

-The approach is simple: self-examination, self-evaluation or introspection.
-What ever you want to call it, this approach gets to the root of most any problem (not just overeating) and once the self-awareness comes, the reader is left with a choice: do I really want to change?
-If so, I am going to have to make a conscious effort to think differently.
-When I think differently, then I will behave differently.
-If our behavior is a product of our thoughts, then to truly change our behavior, we need to change our thoughts first.
+Principles gets to the root of most any problem (not just overeating) and once the self-awareness comes, the reader is left with a choice,”Do I really want to change?”
+If so, you are going to have to make a conscious effort to think differently.
+When you change your thoughts, you’ll behave in more healthy ways.

 CLICK ON THE LINK BELOW TO PURCHASE: